goharbor/harbor/docs/1.10/install-config/_index.md

 Before you install Harbor, you can test the latest version of Harbor on a demo environment maintained by the Harbor team.
 For information, see [Test Harbor with the Demo Server](demo-server.md).

-Harbor supports integration with different 3rd party replication adapters for replicating data, OIDC adapters for authN/authZ, and scanner adapters for vulnerability scanning of container images.
+Harbor supports integration with different 3rd-party replication adapters for replicating data, OIDC adapters for authN/authZ, and scanner adapters for vulnerability scanning of container images.
 For information about the supported adapters, see the [Harbor Compatibility List](harbor-compatibility-list.md).

 ## Installation Process